|I mean if it's on a sticker, it has to be priceless, right?|

 |If you think this looks silly, you should've seen the previous 4999 Jumpmasters!|

 The Jumpmaster is a fairly straightforward Intel squadron.
 It's Imperial-flavored compared to its HWK-290 counterpart: it's faster (speed 4 > speed 3), and its non-Intel keyword works better when it's making attacks (rather than when being attacked, like the HWK-290's Counter 2).
 It's also horrible at any task that doesn't involve providing Intel: with one blue dice against ships, it's just as bad as a TIE Fighter at attacking ships but at 50% higher cost.
-Even with Swarm, 2 blue dice averages out to 1.38 damage (1 without Swarm), which is helpful for adding a bit of damage to enemy squadrons here and there but absolutely inferior to what dedicated fighters can do.
+Even with Swarm, 2 blue dice averages out to 1.38 damage (1 without Swarm), which is helpful for adding a bit of damage to enemy squadrons here and there but absolutely awful compared to what dedicated fighters can do.

 The truth is, though, that you're not bringing Jumpmasters along for any of that.
 You're bringing them along for Intel.
 Although Intel has been nerfed in Armada 1.5 down to granting Grit to friendly squadrons at distance 1 of the Intel squadron, it still has its uses in larger squadron groups.
 This is typically the case with bomber groups that would really prefer to not get stuck dogfighting, but Grit can also allow you to reposition fighters or attack and then disengage with vulnerable TIE Fighters and the like.
 So long as you keep your squadrons a bit spread out, you should be able to get fairly consistent use from a distance 1 Grit bubble - keeping all your squadrons in one big blob makes them easy to engage with numerous enemy squadrons all at once, which makes Grit tough to get much use out of except on the periphery of your squadron blob.